resilience4clj/resilience4clj-circuitbreaker/README.md

 ## Benefits Inherited from Resilience4j

-Resilience4Clj is implemented on top of GitHub's Resilience4j and therefore inherets some of its benefits:
+Resilience4Clj circuit breaker is implemented on top of GitHub's Resilience4j and therefore inherets some of its benefits:

 * Storage of call results in a Ring Bit Buffer without a statistical rolling time window.
 A successful call is stored as a `0 bit` and a